 |Not resistant to alkalis in masonry and zinc rich metals||Resistant to alkalis in masonry and zinc rich metals|

 |For interior walls||For both interior and exterior walls|

 |Low level of UV resistance and can become chalky and fade over time||High level of UV resistance with greater resistance to chalking and fading|

 A perfect job of the application of the paint is seen through the hands of the experts.
 Moreover, an expert in painting services will be able to understand which wall needs which paint.
 Many times a decision to apply the paint is taken by the owner who then calls application workers to paint their walls.
 Often it is seen that the walls are not thoroughly understood and the decision is gone wrong.
 This proves that the entire money put in is gone waste and time is also lost.
 The owners will then have to re-apply in a short duration and many times do not understand what went wrong.
 If there are cracks in the wall due to the wrong paint, the cost next time would increase significantly.

-- Why should the landlord paint the property before giving it on rent?“First impressions”, they say last longer.
+- 5 benefits for landlords to paint the property before giving it on rent“First impressions”, they say last longer.
 Most landlord will agree that giving property on rent is …

-- PAINT YOUR BUSINESS SPACE DURING LOCKDOWNHome Glazer is identified for its uniqueness where customer satisfaction is the most priority and we …
+- Benefits of painting your business space during lockdownHome Glazer is identified for its uniqueness where customer satisfaction is the most priority and we …